-Don’t be fooled by its size, there is reason Wellington is frequently called the coolest little capital in the world.
+Don’t be fooled by its size; there is a reason Wellington is frequently called the coolest little capital in the world.

-You could literally spend a week in Wellington and only touch on many of top attractions -- though its compact size, wedged between steep hills and the sea, means exploring here is easy.
-Within 15 minutes from the walkable central business district, you can be mountain biking in native bush, kayaking around the coastline or laying on a gorgeous white-sand beach.
+You could spend a week in Wellington and only touch on many of the top attractions – though its compact size, wedged between steep hills and the sea, means exploring here is easy.
+Within 15 minutes from the walkable central business district, you can be mountain biking in native bush, kayaking around the coastline, or lying on a gorgeous white-sand beach.

-On one of Wellington’s famously windy days -- you can investigate art galleries, museums, creative dining outlets or just head early to the bars where you will find attractive, artsy boys, preposterously satisfying music, and funky cocktails.
+On one of Wellington’s famously windy days – you can investigate art galleries, museums, and creative dining outlets or head early to the bars where you will find attractive, artsy boys, preposterously satisfying music, and funky cocktails.

-Obviously being gay does not define which attraction you most want to see when traveling and most queer travelers will simply want to check out the top things to see in Wellington during the day!
+Being gay does not define which attraction you most want to see when traveling, and most queer travelers will want to check out the top things to see in Wellington during the day!

 Things To Do In Wellington

-Te Papa Museum -- The national museum of New Zealand where you can discover the rich history behind New Zealand’s people, geography and culture through a number of curated exhibitions.
+The national museum of New Zealand, where you can discover the rich history behind New Zealand’s people, geography, and culture through several curated exhibitions.

-Martinborough Gourmet Wine Tour -- Discover an amazing wine selection sourced from four award-winning vineyards at Wairarapa Valley on this fabulous day trip out of Wellington.
+Discover a fantastic wine selection sourced from four award-winning vineyards at Wairarapa Valley on this fabulous day trip out of Wellington.
 Indulge in delectable and mouth-watering local gourmet cuisine and sweet delights as you get to meet and greet some of the families behind the world-famous vineyards.
 How perfect!

-Weta Cave Workshop -- Go behind the scenes of ‘The Lord of the Rings’ and other blockbusters at Weta Workshop, the world’s leading special effects and prop studio.
-The informative and entertaining Weta Cave Workshop Tour gives you a glimpse into the film production of your favorite movies including the LOTR trilogy, ‘Avatar’ and ‘The Amazing Spider-Man 2.’
-One of Wellington’s top attractions -- and for good reason!
+Go behind the scenes of ‘The Lord of the Rings’ and other blockbusters at Weta Workshop, the world’s leading special effects and prop studio.
+The informative and entertaining Weta Cave Workshop Tour gives you a glimpse into the film production of your favorite movies, including the LOTR trilogy, ‘Avatar,’ and ‘The Amazing Spider-Man 2.’
+One of Wellington’s top attractions – and for good reason!